 The Legends seafood pan roast is by far his guests’ best dish, a highly flavorful and delicious dish often compared to the Palace Station Oyster Bar pan roast.

 It is a seafood dish filled with crab, lobster, and shrimp meat on top of chili cream sauce.
 The dish is served with a sizeable portion of rice.
-The house-fried oyster is an appetizer with cocktail sauce and house batter, all for just $10.
+The house-fried oyster is an appetizer with cocktail sauce and house batter.

 8. Shucking Awesome Travelling Oyster & Raw Bar

-Last but definitely not least, the Shucking Awesome Travelling Oyster & Raw Bar is the newest addition to the Vegas oyster bar scene, and I can tell you, it does not disappoint.
+The Shucking Awesome Travelling Oyster & Raw Bar is a unique travelling restaurant addition to the Vegas oyster bar scene, and I can tell you, it does not disappoint!

 Shucking Awesome is a mobile oyster & raw bar that offers various seafood packages for events, parties, celebrations, weddings, festivals, showers, gallery openings, and so much more.
 Use Mapquest to locate the current location of the mobile kitchen.